AGXene/IEVR-Autofamer/README.md

 > ◻️ Created with Windows Presentation Foundation (WPF).

 > ◻️ Only for pc users (Windows x86 x64 & Portable).
-Not available for console users.
+Not available for console, linux and mac users.

 ## $$\color{blue}⚽Welcome !!!$$